Online Therapy for Toxic Shame Recovery.

 What is Shame?

 Shame is the intense feeling of humiliation and worthlessness that we experience when we believe that we have failed to meet some important standard.
-Shame is different from guilt, which is the remorseful awareness that we have harmed someone or broken a moral code.
+Shame differs from guilt, which is the remorseful awareness that we have harmed someone or broken a moral code.
 Shame is also different from embarrassment, which is the uncomfortable feeling we experience when our awkwardness or social blunders are exposed.

 There are several signs that you may be experiencing shame: